cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/engineering/quick-answers.md

 We wanted to combine off the shelf, managed cloud services so it would be cheap and run without maintenance.
 We didn’t want to take on the overhead of managing a bunch of cloud infrastructure, custom code or force our editorial team to duplicate content management work in another CMS.

 We were able to achieve this in a way that any organization can duplicate.
-The cost to run this system is lwo because it falls under the cloud provider’s free tier even when our site gets a lot of traffic.
+The cost to run this system is low because it falls under the cloud provider’s free tier even when our site gets a lot of traffic.

 We use Azure cognitive search quick answers to provide all the backend features: the content database, the query evaluation logic and the endpoints for our frontend to call